tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 https://en.wikipedia.org/wiki/List_of_HTTP_status_codes

-**Right after the status code and response geaders, you will also see the actual RIT home page HTML:**
+**Right after the status code and response headers, you will also see the actual RIT home page HTML:**

 ```
 <!DOCTYPE html>